Quefrency Rev. 2 & Sinc Rev. 1 Build Guide

 Bend the LED legs out so it doesn't fall out while soldering the LED in:

-Solder the LED legs and then clip the excess length on the legs:
+Solder the LED legs and then clip the excess length on the legs.
+Be careful to not damage the resistor next to the LED pads.

 Insert a screw through the top of the switch plate and attach a standoff from the bottom side of the plate: